hoobs-org/HOOBS/docs/IDE.md

 The output will be in the `~/HOOBS/builds` folder.

+> Note.
+The main build process will always build all targets for HOOBS Desktop.

 [Top](#home)

 ## <a name="publishing"></a>**Publishing**
 We publish our releases to our repository server.
 There are built-in commands in the tool chain to make this easy.

 > The desktop app is published along with the other services, if it is in your builds folder.
-However, this will need to be built on a seperate computer.
-You will need to transfer the current version's build output to the builds folder for this to work.

 You can build and publish everything with this one command.